fwup-home/fwup/README.md

 files to  `.fw` files. `fwup` comes with the following shell script helper:

 * `img2fwup` - convert a raw image file to a `.fw` file
+* `dir2fwup` - convert a directory of files to a `.fw` file that creates a FAT-formatted filesystem with them

 A use case for the `img2fwup` script is to convert a large SDCard image file to one that is compressed and checksummed by `fwup` for distribution.